 As everyone lives in a watershed, anyone can contribute toward the storm water pollution problem; therefore, everyone must be good neighbors and take steps to reduce pollutants entering our water system.
 Many residents making small efforts can really add up!
 Kansas City, Missouri has created a Homeowner's Reference Guide to Storm Water Management residents that provides handy tips on decreasing storm water pollution, reusing storm water, and decreasing storm water runoff.

 You can join hundreds of other local people who help pick up trash through the City of Blue Springs Adopt-a-Street or Stream Team programs which enables residents and businesses to collect litter from sections of roadways or streams and help keep Blue Springs clean.
-View a map of currently adopted streets.
+View a map of currently adopted streets below.
 Please contact the Public Works Department at 816-228-0195 if you would like to adopt a street or stream.

 Join an Organization!